Broiler industry: U.S. industry history

 In the 1920s–1930s, broiler production was initiated in locations such as the Delmarva Peninsula, Georgia, Arkansas, and New England.
-Mrs. Wilmer Steele of Sussex County, Delaware, is often cited as the pioneer of the commercial broiler industry.
+Cecile Long Steele of Sussex County, Delaware, is often cited as the pioneer of the commercial broiler industry.
 In 1923, she raised a flock of 500 chicks intended to be sold for meat.
 Her business was so profitable that by 1926 she was able to build a 10,000 bird broiler house.

-In 1945, A&P organized the first of its "Chicken of Tomorrow" contests.
+In 1945, A&P organized the first of its Chicken of tomorrow contests.
 Qualifying trials were conducted in 1946 and 1947 with the national finals held in 1948.
 Breeders submitted a case of 30 dozen hatching eggs to a hatchery, the eggs were hatched, the offspring raised until they reached market weight and were then slaughtered.
 Broilers were judged on several factors, including growth rate, feed conversion efficiency, and the amount of meat on breasts and drumsticks.
 Though held only three times, the contests enabled breeders such as Peterson, Vantress, Cobb, Hubbard, Pilch and Arbor Acres to become established market brands.

 During the 1940s – 1960s, feed mills, hatcheries, farms, and processors were all separate entities.
 Hatcheries were driven to co-ordinate activities to protect their market share and production.
 Later, feed mills extended credit to farmers to purchase feed to produce the live chickens.
 Eventually entrepreneurs consolidated feed mill, hatchery and processing operations, resulting in the beginnings of the integrated industry.

 Chickens were typically sold "New York dressed," with only the blood and feathers removed.
 In 1942, an Illinois plant was the first to win government approval of "on-line" evisceration.
 Evisceration and ice-packing of ready-to-cook whole carcasses became the norm.
 In 1949, USDA launched a voluntary program of grading.
 Federal inspection of broilers became mandatory in 1959.

 By 1952, "broilers" surpassed farm chickens as the number one source of chicken meat in the United States.

 By the mid-1960s, ninety percent of broilers produced came from vertical integrated operations, which combined production, processing and marketing.

 In the late 1960s and early 1970s, major companies used television and print media to market chickens under brand names.
 Today, 95 percent of broilers sold at retail grocery stores carry a brand name.

 By the early 1980s, consumers preferred cut-up and further-processed chickens to the traditional whole bird.

 Chicken passed pork consumption in 1985.
 Chicken consumption surpassed beef consumption in 1992.